Albo1125/VehicleSpawnMenu/README.md

 ensure VehicleSpawnMenu
 ```

-4. Create a file called `vehicles.json` and save your menu setup to it.
-See below for further guidance.
+4. Optionally, create a file called `vehicles.json` and save your menu setup to it.
+See `Customising your vehicles` for further guidance.
 5. Optionally, customise the command in `sv_VehicleSpawnMenu.lua`.

 ## Commands & Controls
 * /vs - Opens the VehicleSpawnMenu.

 ## Customising your vehicles
-Customise your vehicles in the `vehicles.json` file.
+You have two options for loading your VehicleSpawnMenu.

+* Firstly, you can add a `vehicles.json` file.
+If this file is created inside the resource folder, it will always be used.
+* Secondly, you can load your `vehicles.json` contents dynamically.
+If no `vehicles.json` file is present in the resource folder, the client will trigger a server event `VehicleSpawnMenu:RequestCategoriesJsonString()` when they use the /vs command.
+The client will then listen for a `VehicleSpawnMenu:CategoriesJsonString(jsonString)` event from the server. `jsonString` should be a valid JSON string in the `vehicles.json` format.

 You can add as many `SubCategories` and `VehicleSpawns` to the root array as you like.
 An example `vehicles.example.json` file is included.
 JSON reference is as follows.

 ### SubCategory